 Organic Amaryllis care instructions are Very basic.
 With a little love and extra care will help these flowers to achieve their highest performance.

 If you can help the leaves to be familiar with each other; then they would not be fighting for the breathing space; or falling on one side.

 By turning the inner pot left and right; tipping it up and down against the outer pot; the leaves would stayed secured and be happy with each other.

-An unexpected challenge came when the flower shoot arrived on 11th January 2011.
-The shoot leaned too close to the 4th leaf (picture 10); and when it grew longer (picture 11); it had to fight for its standing place.
+An unexpected challenge came when the flower shoot arrived on 11th January 2011 (picture 7).
+The flower shoot leaned too close to the 4th leaf; and when it grew longer (picture 11); it had to fight for its standing place.

-The flowering shoot was totally blocked by the 4th leaf.
+The flowering shoot was totally blocked by the 4th leaf (picture 8).
 At this moment, turning the outer pot is necessary; in order to negotiate a space for her.
 Finally, she had a good place on 23rd January (picture 17).